Agawam-IT/tech.agawamed.org/_posts/2020-02-12-NewStaffWelcome.md

 ### Let's Get Productive - Meet agawamed.org our G-Suite for Education Domain

-The Agawam Public Schools utilizes **Google's G-Suite for Education** for **electronic mail** and **productivity applications** such as Google Docs, Sheets, SLides and Forms.
+The Agawam Public Schools utilizes **Google's G-Suite for Education** for **electronic mail** and **productivity applications** such as Google Docs, Sheets, Slides and Forms.
 By setting up your network account, you will have also begun the process of setting up your G-Suite environment.

 If you are familiar with Google's GMAIL, then you are going to feel quite comfortable with G-Suite for Education.
 Unlike a personal gmail account, which typically is username@gmail.com, each school system is allowed to have their own G-Suite domain.  **As an employee of the Agawam Public Schools, your G-Suite account will be your username@agawamed.org.**